Terry deRoy Gruber: Film career

 As a filmmaker, his 1989 work Not Just Any Flower, made under thesis advisor Martin Scorsese while attending Columbia Film School, is in the permanent film collection of the MoMA in New York and won a Student Emmy Award for Best Comedy.
 In 1990 he worked as the still photographer on the film Men of Respect.

 Books

 Books of photographs by Gruber include Working Cats (1979), Fat Cats (1981), and Cat High: The Yearbook (1984).
 Working Cats features cats who live in working environments, that were recruited from local owners for the book.
+The majority of the stores were along Amsterdam Avenue in Manhattan during the late 1970s.
+Ellen Freeman has said of the book that, “he photographed your standard-issue bodega cats, sure, but also: Hamlet, a white-coated cat working along-side the white-coated waiters in the dining room at the Algonquin Hotel; Brandy, perching on a ladder in a liquor store; Slugger, a “free agent” who ate hot dogs in the bowels of a baseball stadium; and John John, the Rodent Control Officer at the botanical gardens with his own bank account, among many others.”
+The book was later translated into both German and Japanese.
 Using his past experience with yearbooks Gruber created Cat High in 1984 as Paw Prints, the yearbook of a cat high school in Paw Paw, a spoof on yearbooks that had senior cats (and one dog) pose as graduates with mortarboards and other outfits.
 The title was re-released by Chronicle Books in 2015.
 His book Getting Married, 30 black and white postcards was published in 1996 by Merckendorf & Beamer.